SpoddyCoder/x4-controller-config/README.md

   * See [changelog](./CHANGELOG.md).
 * Preserve default keyboard + mouse functionality for seamless mixed use.
   * See (Modified Steam Controller Layout)[#modified-steam-controller-layout] for more details.
-  * NOTE: this is only appllied to the `spoddycoder` profile atm.
-TODO: apply to `default-ellis` & `inputmap_5.xml`
-  * TODO: reinstate controls that Eillis had to remove to make room for the modifiers.

 ## Usage